sarahsetiawan/Hood-Hockey/README.md

 *   **Navigating the Application**
     *   Use the main navigation menu (often at the top or side of the screen) to move between major sections (Dashboard, Visualizations, Predictions, etc.).
-    *   Use breadcrumbs (if available) near the top of the page to see your current location within the application and easily navigate back to previous levels.
     *   Look for standard web interface elements like buttons, links, dropdown menus, and forms to interact with the application.

 **4. Data Security**